How? By slightly retuning one tine, and by getting our new ebook

 Typically, when someone masters a kalimba, they search for another kalimba challenge – usually a bigger or more exotic kalimba.
 However, I offer you another path, and it’s right in front of you!
 A very simple modification of your 8-Note or 10-Note kalimba will transform it into a new tuning, with a new repertoire – essentially providing you with the challenge of a new kalimba without having to acquire another one.

 Just how do you accomplish this very simple transformation?
 I’ll show you!
 And once you have your “new” kalimba, it will be capable of playing all the songs in our newly published ebook 32 Songs for the 8-Note (or 10-Note) Kalimba.
+Also, now available as a hard copy book.

 Here are the tuning charts for the most common 8-Note tuning (with the 10-Note charts below), and the one note that must be retuned – pulling out the B tine a few millimeters to tune it to B flat (or Bb), throwing the kalimba into the key of F.